What are the basic requirements to apply to the Neuroscience Interdepartmental Graduate Program (NSIDP)?

-You will be uploading your scanned transcript(s) to your online application.
-In addition, official transcript(s) must be mailed directly to the Department.
+All applicants are required to upload scanned or digitzed copies of transcript(s) to your online application.
+In addition, official transcript(s) from your university's Registrar must be mailed directly to the Department.
 If your institution offers official electronic transcripts, you may choose this option.
 Official electronic transcripts that are issued by your Institution, must come directly from the Institution and sent to NeuroPhD@mednet.ucla.edu.
 Transcripts that are e-mailed by the applicant are not considered official.

 What are your ETS Institution Codes?

 - Institution - U California Los Angeles: 4837